Reservoir Dogs | 1992

 The aftermath, though, is filmed way to the northeast of Downtown LA in the Highland Park district.
 More movie references abound – Mr Blue is “Dead as Dillinger” and Laurence Tierney (gangleader Joe Cabot) played Dillinger in 1945 for Monogram Pictures, the company to whom Jean-Luc Godard dedicated A Bout de Souffle.

-Mr Pink (Steve Buscemi) shoots his way out and heads down Figueroa Street (play Spot-the-camera crew in the shop windows in this scene), south of, and parallel to, Marmion Way.
+After the failed heist, Mr Pink (Steve Buscemi) shoots his way out and heads down Figueroa Street (play Spot-the-camera crew in the shop windows in this scene) between Avenue 51 and Avenue 50.

-He gets hit by a car at the corner of York Boulevard and Avenue 50, alongside what is now Cafe de Leche, commandeers the motor and makes off along Avenue 50.
+But finally it's toward Avenue 50, where Mr Pink finally gets hit by a car at the corner of York Boulevard, alongside what is now Cafe de Leche.
+He successfully commandeers the motor and makes off along Avenue 50.

 The café, where Mr Orange meets up with his superior, is Johnie’s Coffee Shop, 6101 Wilshire Boulevard at Fairfax Avenue (a familiar location – it’s where Anthony Edwards receives news of impending apocalypse in Miracle Mile, Eds Norton and Furlong stop off in American History X and where the Dude discusses the severed toe with friend Walter in The Big Lebowski.
 It’s now closed, though still occasionally used for filming.